kdyfiz/BookingSystem1/simple-booking-system/user-story.md

 - Cancel an appointment.
 - Manage appointment details (e.g., date, time, service).
 - Search for available appointments based on criteria (e.g., date, service).
+- Admin can approve or reject booking requests.
+- Admin can view the list of appointments with their approval status.

 **Non-Functional Requirements**:
 - The system should be user-friendly and easy to navigate.